 Any student is entitled to apply for national recognition in a course or qualification in which they are currently enrolled.

 Students may not apply for national recognition for units of competence or qualification which are not included in Dolph Business School’s scope of registration.

 Whilst students may apply for national recognition at any time, they are encouraged to apply before commencing a training program.
 This will reduce unnecessary training and guide the student down a more efficient path to competence.

 The student does not incur any fees for national recognition and Dolph Business School does not receive any funding when national recognition is granted.

 National recognition may only be awarded for whole units of competence.
 Where a mapping guide identifies a partial credit, this will not be considered for national recognition and applicants will be advised to seek recognition.

 If you are seeking national recognition you are required to present your statement of attainment or qualification for examination to Dolph Business School.

 Students who require the issuing or the replacement of issued text or training workbooks will be liable the cost of text or training workbook.
-For a full list of charges please refer to Dolph Business School’s Schedule of Fees and Charges.
+For a full list of charges please refer to Dolph Business School’s Local Student Schedule of Fees and Charges.

 Requests for transfers to another course within Dolph Business School can be arranged if Dolph Business School is advised in writing more than 10 working days prior to the program commencement date and there is availability on the selected program.
 One transfer will be accepted without charge where Dolph Business School has been notified in writing at least 10 working days prior to the scheduled commencement date.
 All subsequent transfers will attract an administration charge of $155.00 (incl.
 GST).